21 Sep 2011

 3. Players’ shirts shall be numbered.

-4. Attire worn by players and staff at national finals must only reflect their School, College or Association and not make any reference to other football institutions
+4. Attire worn by players and staff must only reflect their School, College or Association and not make any reference to other football organisations.

 11. PLAYERS